Chia-Network/website/webroot/faq/faq.md

 + <b>Q: When will Chia launch?</b>

-A: Chia plans a coin sale in Q2 and a network launch by the end of 2018, but this is not set in stone and is dependent on further development.
+A: Chia plans a public sale, and a network launch in 2019, but this is not set in stone and is dependent on further development.